Keats/tera/docs/content/docs/_index.md

 ```
 As shown in the example above, macro arguments can have a default [literal](@/docs/_index.md#literals) value.

-In order to use them, you need to import the file containing the macros:
+If a macro is defined in a separate file, you need to import the file containing the macros:

 ```jinja2
 {% import "macros.html" as macros %}